arsf/arsf_binaryreader/README.md

 ```
 make all
 ```
-To also buld Python bindings follow the [SWIG instructions](swig/README.md)
+To also build Python bindings follow the [SWIG instructions](swig/README.md).